 For the Cake:

-- Line and grease 2 9-inch round cake pans.
-Place 1 cup of the chopped pecans in each cake pan (using 2 cups total) in an even layer.
+- Line and grease three 8-inch round cake pans.
+Divide 2 cups of the chopped pecans between the cake pans, placing them in an even layer.
 Set aside.

 - Beat together the butter and shortening until smooth and mixed together.
 Beat in the sugar, egg yolks, and vanilla until creamy.